kubesecurity/openshift-probable-vulnerabilities/api/README.md

 ### Basic structure

 Code lies in `src/` directory.
 Openshift template lies in `openshift/` directory and swagger specification lies in `swagger/` directory.
+The schema diagram for the database that backs up the API is present in `diagram/` directory.

 ### How to run the API on your local machine